aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 ## Next Steps

 13. Monitor the DMS task performance in the AWS CloudWatch Console.
-The tasks can be run over and over again as shown.
+The tasks can be **restarted** and run over and over again.
 The data will be dropped on the target and recreated everytime.

 ![Task Example](./assets/images/DMS_Task_Ex.png)